Rolls-Royce Phantom VIII

 The Rolls-Royce Phantom is a full-sized luxury saloon manufactured by Rolls-Royce Motor Cars.
 It is the eighth and current generation of the Rolls-Royce Phantom, debuting in 2017, and the second launched by Rolls-Royce under BMW ownership.
-It is offered in two wheelbase lengths.
-This is the current flagship model made by Rolls-Royce Motor Cars.
+This is the current flagship model made by Rolls-Royce Motor Cars, and is offered in two wheelbase lengths.

 Launch

 The Phantom was unveiled by livestream on 27 July 2017.

 It made its public debut at a special exhibition Rolls-Royce held in London two days later on 29 July.
 The event, dubbed "The Great Eight Phantoms", took place at Bonhams auction house in Mayfair.
-The exhibition gathered a noteworthy Phantom from each generation, from Fred Astaire's Phantom I to subsequent models driven by royalty, or made famous by celebrities, including John Lennon's Romany gypsy wagon-style painted Phantom V.
+The exhibition gathered a noteworthy Phantom from each generation, from Fred Astaire's Phantom I to subsequent models driven by royalty, or made famous by celebrities, including John Lennon's Romany gypsy wagon-style painted Phantom V; John Lennon's psychedelic Rolls-Royce.

 Design

 The Phantom VIII's styling has been described as an evolution of the Phantom VII's as it bears most of the design features of its predecessor.

 Like its predecessor, the Phantom VIII has a short front overhang and upright front end, a long bonnet and set-back passenger compartment as well as a long wheelbase and a flowing rear end.
 It also uses rear-opening "coach doors".
 For the first time on a Phantom, Rolls-Royce's trademark "Parthenon" radiator grille is integrated into the surrounding bodywork.

 The Phantom is available in two wheelbase lengths.
+The shorter of the two is the shortest Phantom since at least 1939.

 Phantom Extended Wheelbase

-The Rolls-Royce Phantom Extended Wheelbase (EWB), or the Phantom Extended, is a special variant of the Rolls-Royce Phantom which is 220 mm longer than the standard model.
+The Rolls-Royce Phantom Extended Wheelbase (EWB), or the Phantom Extended, is a special variant of the Rolls-Royce Phantom that is 220 mm longer than the standard model.

-The car's exterior design is identical to the original Phantom and excluding the length, every feature has been adapted from the standard model.
+The car's exterior design is identical to that of the original Phantom and excluding the length, every feature has been adapted from the standard model.

-The car's rear passenger compartment has been enlarged and the interior features the iconic "Starlight Headliner" which uses more than 1500 fibre optics to create an impression of a night sky with stars.
-This was first applied on the Phantom Celestial.
+The car's rear passenger compartment has been enlarged and the interior features a "Starlight Headliner" that uses more than 1500 fibre optics elements to create the impression of a night sky with stars.
+This technology was first used on the Phantom Celestial.

-The interior also features a partition between the front cockpit and the rear passenger compartment and the rear passenger compartment has been made soundproof for privacy which is known as the "Privacy Suite" by the Rolls-Royce Motor Cars.
+The interior features a partition between the front cockpit and the rear passenger compartment, and the rear passenger compartment has been made soundproof for privacy and is known as the "Privacy Suite" by the Rolls-Royce Motor Cars.